adamiturabi/arabic-tutorial-book/docs/index.md

 ### With the verbal noun of doing

 The verbal noun of doing, because it is the action being done may be considered a kind of direct doee.
+(We will study the use of the verbal noun of doing as a doee in chapter\ \@ref(absolute-doee), if [#allAh]{.trn2} wills.)
 For example:

 [فَهِمَ ٱلشَّيْخُ فَهْمًا عَمِيقًا.]{.ar}
 "The old man understood, a deep understanding."

-We will study the use of the verbal noun of doing as a doee in chapter\ \@ref(absolute-doee).

 When such sentences are converted to the unknown-doer verb construction, then the verbal noun of doing may be taken as the deputy doer in the u-state.